Andromeda Botanic Gardens

 Andromeda Botanic Gardens was first open to the public during a fund raising event hosted by the Barbados Horticultural Society in the 1970s.
 Andromeda has remained open to the public by paid admission since then (admission is free for residents of Barbados).
 Andromeda has over five hundred different species of plants adapted to a range of tropical environments.
 In 2018, the Palm Garden contained over 50 different species of palm and there were approximately 100 different tree species.
 Over 90 plant families are represented at Andromeda Botanic Gardens, making this garden one of the most plant diverse gardens in the tropical world.

 Andromeda Botanic Gardens is owned by the Barbados National Trust, having been bequeathed to the Trust when Ms. Bannochie died in 1988.
 It is currently leased to Passiflora Ltd. The company is responsible for the garden's management and development and is a registered training provider and assessment centre, offering a range of horticultural courses.
 Interns, particularly from France, spend two months working alongside the gardening team.
 The new Ethnobotanical Garden is the centrepiece of Andromeda's mandate to conserve local flora.
 Created in June 2022 on 2 acres of land at Andromeda, it was funded by Sandals Foundation.
 The new garden is a community space and a celebration of local plants; how people in Barbados use plants (contemporary and historical) and local wildlife.
 The Ethnobotanical Project is run in co-ordination with Dr Sonia Peter's Biocultural Education Research Programme, which has responsibility for research activities at Andromeda Botanic Gardens.

 At the centre of the upper garden is a native banyan.
 When Queen Ingrid of Denmark visited the garden in 1971, she was served refreshments in a recently built gazebo overlooking the sea.
 There is a classroom, cafeteria and gift shop, showcasing local art and crafts.

-There is more to Andromeda Botanic Gardens than just being a botanic garden.
-From 1954 to 1985/87 Dr. Bayley's workshop at Andromeda was used by the US Navy as the location of a secret cold-war Soviet submarine tracking station that used leading edge SOSUS technology.
+In addition to being a botanical garden, Andromeda Botanic Gardens, from 1954 to 1985/87 Dr. Bayley's workshop at Andromeda was used by the US Navy as the location of a secret cold-war Soviet submarine tracking station that used leading edge SOSUS technology.
 In 1954 the U.S. Government installed research equipment worth US$500,000 (1950s prices).
-Andromeda was the perfect setting for this covert operation.
+Andromeda was a suitable setting for this covert operation.
 It was in the right location overlooking the Atlantic Ocean, within easy reach of the Atlantic shelf.
 Andromeda was also off-the beaten-track.
 There was a credible cover story.
 And, Dr. Bayley was a friend of the US and could be trusted.
 It was an open secret with the fishermen of Bathsheba and Tent Bay who helped land the SOSUS cable that Soviet submarines were being tracked from Dr. Bayley’s workshop at Andromeda.